syncfusion-content/winui-docs/winui/DataGrid/Column-Types.md

 ![WinUI DataGrid Column with TimeColumn](Column-Types_images/winui-datagrid-TimeColumn-column.png)

-### Change the Format of time value
+### Change the format of time value

-You can edit and display the selected time with various formatting like hour, minutes,seconds,meridiem, 12-Hour and 24-Hour formats by using the `DisplayTimeFormat` property.
+By using the `DisplayTimeFormat` property, you can edit and display the selected time in various formats such as hour, minutes, seconds, meridiem, 12-Hour and 24-Hour format.
 The default value of `DisplayTimeFormat` property is **hh:mm tt**.
-For example below image shown the TimeColumn with `DisplayTimeFormat` as **HH:mm tt**.
+For example in the below image, the TimeColumn has the `DisplayTimeFormat` set to **HH:mm tt**.

 {% tabs %}
 {% highlight xaml %}